omoravskyi/botium-box-basic-dist/README.md

 	> kubectl logs -l name=box -n botium-box-ce

+### Use Kubernetes Dashboard (optional)

+Optionally you can use Kubernetes web dashboard for basic management operations for [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html) and for [Azure AKS](https://docs.microsoft.com/en-us/azure/aks/kubernetes-dashboard).

 ### Changing Configuration and Restarting

 When changing the configuration (for example after changing the license key), run this command again: